 You have to have a valid health insurance for enrollment.

-Please note that as of Winter Semester 2021/22 you do NOT need to submit a certificate to the University, but to a statutory German health insurance provider who will then inform Hof University about your insurance status.
+Please note that as of Winter Semester 2021/22 you CANNOT submit a certificate to the University.
+Instead, a statutory German health insurance provider has to inform Hof University about your insurance status.

 Do I need a German health insurance if I study online?
 (Updated May 4, 21)

 A valid health insurance is required for enrollment and receiving your student credentials when studying from abroad.
 Therefore, all students have to contact a German statutory health insurance provider in time before enrollment.

 However, your insurance company can exempt you from paying the fee for the time you cannot use your German health insurance because you are still in your home country.
 Current regulations allow students living abroad to study online without paying for a German health insurance.